-Did you perform a double take when you took a look at your last energy bill?
-While high energy bills can be the end result of intense weather events, consistently high bills can quickly indicate an inefficient HVAC system or your home is using too much energy through other means, such as drafty windows or poor insulation.
+Ever done a double take when you checked your last energy bill?
+Even though high energy bills can be the result of intense weather conditions, persistently high bills can often signify an inefficient HVAC system or your home is wasting energy through other means, including drafty windows or poor insulation.

-One of the simplest ways to figure out whether your home is consuming too much energy is by getting a home service specialist to perform a home energy audit, also referred to as a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their advantages.
+One of the easiest ways to identify whether your home is using too much energy is by getting a home service professional to perform a home energy audit, also referred to as a home energy assessment.
+Keep reading to learn more about home energy audits, including what they are and their benefits.

 What Is a Home Energy Audit?

-An energy audit is a custom inspection of how much energy your home consumes and whether – and where – your home might be losing or wasting energy.
-An inspector will take a look at older energy bills during an energy audit to find out where energy is being consumed and how much.
+An energy audit is a custom inspection of how much energy your home uses and whether – and where – your home could be losing or wasting energy.
+An inspector will take a look at previous energy bills in the course of an energy audit to determine where energy is being consumed and how much.

-The general goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient renovations, which may include exchanging your current HVAC system, adding new insulation, sealing up leaks, or replacing drafty windows.
+The ultimate goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient updates, which might include replacing your current HVAC system, installing new insulation, plugging up leaks, or replacing old windows.

 While completing the energy assessment, the auditor carries out an inspection of the outside and inside of your home.
-The auditor performs a blower door test on doorways, windows and fireplaces to find out if there are air leaks in your home.
-They’ll also inspect your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
-Exhaustive assessments might also include inspecting your current lighting system.
+The auditor will perform a blower door test on doorways, windows and fireplaces to determine if there are air leaks in your home.
+They’ll also check your home’s HVAC system, including the ductwork, the water heater, and the insulation in your attic.
+Comprehensive assessments could also include checking your current lighting system.

 Benefits of a Home Energy Audit

-It can be difficult for the average homeowner to know for certain how efficient their home is versus other similar homes in their community.
-However, local energy companies often offer information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient in contrast with your neighbors’ homes.
-This is a good starting point to determine if you need an energy audit scheduled.
+It can be tough for the ordinary homeowner to know for certain how efficient their home is compared to other similar homes in their area.
+However, local energy companies often offer information about where your home ranks in comparison to similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
+This is a great starting point to decide if you need an energy audit scheduled.

-It’s worthwhile to learn more about how efficient your home is and where you’re using the most energy.
-For example, if your ducts are leaking air, it will lead to a sizable increase in your energy bills and increased wear and tear on your HVAC system as it has to run longer to completely heat or cool your home.
+It’s worthwhile to learn more about how efficient your home is and where you’re using up the most energy.
+For example, if your ducts are damaged, it could cause a sizable increase in your energy bills and excessive wear and tear on your HVAC system as it has to stay on longer to properly heat or cool your home.

 Making Energy-Efficient Improvements

-An energy audit can reveal where you need to make energy-efficient improvements to conserve energy and reduce utility bills.
-This may include replacing worn weatherstripping or installing a new energy-efficient furnace.
+An energy audit will expose where you need to make energy-efficient upgrades to cut back on energy and lower utility bills.
+This may include replacing worn-down weatherstripping or getting a new energy-efficient furnace.

-Allowing air to seep into your home via doors and windows, or due to a lack of insulation can cause excessive moisture to build up, which could negatively influence your home’s humidity levels or encourage mold.
-This can lead to health problems, particularly for people who have asthma or allergies.
+Enabling air to slip into your home through doors and windows, or because of a lack of insulation can cause unwanted moisture to appear, which can negatively affect your home’s humidity levels or produce mold.
+This can lead to health issues, especially for people suffering from asthma or allergies.

 Energy-efficient homes are desired by homebuyers.
-You can sell your home more quickly or for more money by showing prospective buyers that it’s energy efficient.
+You can sell your home much faster or for more money by demonstrating to potential buyers that it’s energy efficient.

-Although completing an energy audit on your own may not be as comprehensive as calling a professional, it’ll give you a generalized idea of how energy efficient your home is.
-If you don’t find any issues during the DIY test, then you potentially don’t need to bring in a professional.
+Although handling an energy audit independently will not be as thorough as calling a professional, it’ll give you a generalized idea of how energy efficient your home is.
+If you don’t discover any flaws during the DIY test, then you potentially don’t need to call in a professional.
 Use this step-by-step checklist:

 • Review your HVAC system.
-Damaged ducts can lose as much as 20% of conditioned air, resulting in higher energy bills and excess wear and tear on HVAC equipment.
-If you find leaks, use duct tape to plug them.
-If your HVAC equipment is old and inefficient, upgrading to a new system can save you a considerable amount on your energy bills.
-In some cases, it can be better to contact a reputable HVAC company to inspect your system.
+Damaged ducts can lose up to 20% of conditioned air, contributing to higher energy bills and excess strain on HVAC equipment.
+If you find leaks, use duct tape to eliminate them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
+In some cases, it is better to call a reputable HVAC company to inspect your system.

-• Watch for signs of air leaks.
-Air leaks on average can increase monthly energy bills by 10 to 20%.
-Inside, look for air leaks in areas where there is a draft, such as along the edge of flooring and close to baseboards and electrical outlets.
-Outside, you can inspect for air leaks around the home’s foundation, siding and mortar.
+• Check for air leaks.
+Air leaks on average can raise the energy bills by 10 to 20%.
+Inside, look for air leaks in areas where you can find a draft, including along the edge of flooring and along baseboards and electrical outlets.
+Outside, you can inspect for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

 • Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

 • Check ventilation.
-Check that all of your kitchen and bathroom exhaust fans are functioning properly, and inspect for evidence of rot or moisture.
+Ensure that all of your kitchen and bathroom exhaust fans are functioning properly, and check for evidence of rot or moisture.

 Contact Jack's Heating, Cooling, Stoves & Fireplaces for a Professional Energy Audit

-If you would like professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC professionals at Jack's Heating, Cooling, Stoves & Fireplaces today.
-We’ve proudly supported the residents of with quality home services for a long time.
-Contact us today to request an appointment.
+If you want professional help determining how energy efficient your heating and cooling equipment is, contact the HVAC experts at Jack's Heating, Cooling, Stoves & Fireplaces today.
+We’ve proudly serviced the residents of Alliance with quality home services for a long time.
+Contact us today to schedule an appointment.